SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2021-06-29-integrating-rational-functions.md

 ## Rings, fields, and Euclidean domains

 This section will be a self-contained brief introduction to the relevant ring theory required for the proof.
-It may seem very definition heavy, and if you cannot follow, feel free to skip (at your own risk) to the [next section](#polynomial-rings-over-fields).
+It may seem very definition heavy, and if you cannot follow, feel free to skip (at your own risk) to part 2.
 We firstly define rings.

 **Definition 1.** A **binary operation** on a set $$X$$ is a map $$f : X \times X \to X$$ from the Cartesian product.
 It takes in two elements of $$X$$, and returns a single element, _also in_ $$X$$.
 We often write $$f(x,y) = x * y$$.